What the Studies Say About “Summer Slide”

 - Parents consistently cite summer as the most difficult time to ensure that their children have productive things to do (Duffett et al, 2004).

-You may find yourself having a tough time slowing down and giving yourself a deserved rest.
+You may find yourself having a tough time slowing down.
+And allowing yourself a deserved rest.
 If so, you aren’t alone.
 A 2014 survey released by the U.S. Travel Association and the market research firm GfK reported that 40 percent of Americans didn’t plan on using all of their paid-time-off that year.

 Scientists tell us this is a mistake.
-The research shows that taking a break from work actually increases productivity and learning.
-In a study conducted at Florida State University, the performances of elite athletes, musicians, and chess players were examined.
-These individuals were shown to experience the greatest success when they practiced in 90-minute increments allowing the body and brain to rest and recover in between each period.
-Mary Helen Immordino-Yang, a researcher at the University of Southern California, suggests that the resting brain is not unproductive, but rather it is processing and assimilating facts and details it has just absorbed.
+In fact, the research shows that taking a break from work actually increases productivity and learning.
+One study by Florida State University examines the performances of elite athletes, musicians, and chess players.
+These individuals were shown to experience the greatest success when they practiced in 90-minute increments.
+This allows the body and brain to rest and recover in between each period.
+Mary Helen Immordino-Yang, a researcher at the University of Southern California, suggests that the resting brain is not unproductive.
+Instead it is processing and assimilating facts and details.

 Daniel J. Levitin is the director of the Laboratory for Music, Cognition, and Expertise at McGill University and author of The Organized Mind: Thinking Straight in the Age of Information Overload.”
 In a fascinating article for The New York Times, he writes that the brain has two dominant modes of attention: the task-positive network and the task-negative network.
 Levitin writes that the task-positive network is active when a person is engaged and focused on a particular task.
 The task-negative network is active when a person’s mind switches into “daydreaming mode.”
 He describes these two networks as a “seesaw in the brain”.